7 Back-fire Risks

 Tooltip Text

-So what would differential technology development look like in cooperative AI?
+So what would differential technological development look like in cooperative AI?
 This is an important and difficult question which does not yet have a clear answer.
 There is an inherent difficulty of identifying safety technologies to address risks that have not yet materialised.
 Going back to the seat belt analogy, it might have been rather difficult to predict the importance of seat belts before the first car accidents had occurred.

 In practice, for those that work in cooperative AI, the approach to differential progress is often based on an active consideration of risk at any point when a choice is made about research directions or publications.
 As a decision to carry out and publish research or deploy a technology is often irreversible, it is good to err on the side of caution and solicit advice from safety-oriented peers when considering potentially risk-enhancing directions of work.